Affiliate links on Android Authority may earn us a commission. Learn more.

 Unfortunately for Exynos users in both cases, the Exynos variants didn’t officially have these higher-quality recording modes.
 Instead, Samsung waited for the Snapdragon chip to catch up and support those modes before adopting it in both models.

 Another example of video differences between variants is AV1 support, as the Exynos Galaxy S21 variant supports the new codec standard.
 This standard promises the same video quality with smaller file sizes, with Netflix already supporting this more efficient format.
 Unfortunately, the Snapdragon 888 inside US Galaxy S21 phones lacked this support.
-This trend continued in 2022, as the Exynos 2200 inside European Galaxy S22 models supported AV1 video decoding while the Snapdragon 8 Gen 1 does not.
+This trend continued in 2022, as the Exynos 2200 inside European Galaxy S22 models supported AV1 video decoding while the Snapdragon 8 Gen 1 did not.

 Fast forward a couple of years, however, and that’s no longer a problem.
 Both Exynos and Snapdragon variants of the Galaxy S24 series pack AV1 decoding support.